Rainbow Islands: Towering Adventure!: Reception

 The game received "mixed" reviews on both platforms according to the review aggregation website Metacritic.

-IGN reviewer Lucas M. Thomas disliked the Wii version's stiff gameplay and mediocre sound, calling the game a "fair conversion of the arcade original Rainbow Islands' game design for WiiWare."
-Daemon Hatfield, also of IGN, called the Xbox 360 version "a fun little arcade game that has a couple unusual tricks up its sleeve."
+IGN reviewer Lucas M. Thomas disliked the Wii version's stiff gameplay and mediocre sound, calling the game a "fair" conversion of the arcade original Rainbow Islands game design for WiiWare.
+Daemon Hatfield, also of IGN, called the Xbox 360 version "a fun little arcade game" that has a couple of unusual tricks within the gameplay.